The Empty Nest Man Workout: It’s All About Focus, Baby, Focus

 That’s about the only thing that’s skinny around here.

 I’m starting training today on November 1.
 I tipped the scales at 203 today.

 A typical triathlon athlete weighs about 135 lbs.
 A clydesdale division athlete (the big boys) tops out at 175 lbs.

-I figure I’ve got to drop about 50 lbs this summer if I ever want to consider a real race.
+I figure I’ve got to drop about 50 lbs this year if I ever want to consider a real race.
 That’s a big commitment.
 And I do like my occasional chili dog.